togglebyte/CodeRelay2024/README.md

 ## How does it work?

 One participant starts by creating a new project.
-No one knows what the project is supposed to (except the first participant, but that probably becomes irrelevant soon enough).
+No one knows what the project is supposed to do (except the first participant, but that probably becomes irrelevant soon enough).

-The participant works on the project live on Twitch for three hours, the commits the code and raids the next participant.
+The participant works on the project live on stream for three hours, then commits the code and raids the next participant if they are streaming.
+The stream doesn't have to be on Twitch specifically.

 As a participant you have three hours to make an assumption of what the code is supposed to do and start contributing.